schyen/MetaboMate/README.md

 # MetaboMate
-R toolbox for NMR-based metabolic profiling
+The R toolbox for NMR-based metabolic profiling

 ## R Installation
 Installing MetaboMate package from GitHub requires the developer tools R package:

 `install.packages('devtools')`
 `library(devtools)`

 The following command installs the MetaboMate package, including tutorials.
 The installation can take up to about 3 minutes as the installation builds the tutorials, which come with high-resolution NMR example data.

 `devtools::install_github('kimsche/MetaboMate', build_vignettes=TRUE)`

-> For R beginners: There might come up *warning messages* (eg. invalid uid value...' or 'unknown time zone').
+> For R beginners: There might come up **warning messages** (eg. 'invalid uid value...' or 'unknown time zone').
 These are not a problem.
-However, *error messages* are not fine as these stop the installation process.
+However, **error messages** are a problem as these stop the installation process.
+>Solutions to common error messages:
+> **Installation failed: 'exdir' does not exist** - Workspace directory not writable, change location of the workspace
+> ***Dependency package missing*** - Install the required package from CRAN or Bioconductor.org

 ## Tutorials / Vignettes